-The Environmental Studies major is designed for students who want to act critically and creatively in response to the environmental challenges facing the world today.
 The major's two pathways; Sustainability & Society (S&S) and Conservation Science & Management (CSM) share a commitment to educating future practitioners who can address those challenges in their professional careers and personal lives.

 Environmental Studies teaches students to integrate environmental knowledge across the natural and social sciences, as well as the arts and humanities.
 Hands-on learning, field experiences, and problem-based instruction focus on finding answers to complex problems that include scientific, social, political, cultural, and ethical dimensions.